Railsmania/scripts/foundation/routing/understanding_routes.md

 # Understanding Routes
-In this lesson we're going to review the purpose of routes in Ruby on Rails and the pivotal roles they play in your project's architecture.
+In this lesson we're going to review the purpose and basic usage of routes in Ruby on Rails.
 We'll also look at some useful tools to help you inspect the routes in any project to easily understand its structure.
 And finally we'll cover some best practices in testing routes.

 In the config/routes.rb file you'll find all the routes for your project.
 The Rails router relies on this configuration file to setup all routes for your application.
 The main purpose of the Rails router is to recognize incoming requests to specific URLs and to dispatch those requests to an action in a controller.
 The Rails router also helps to autogenerate paths and URLs within your application so that you can avoid hardcoding URL strings in your views.